Need Electrophoresis Equipment for your research?

 a.
 The electrophoresis setting drives the speed and direction of the particles to be separated

 When an electric field is applied, voltage (V) or electric potential difference occurs.
-It represents the difference in the work required to move a unit of a charged particle between a certain distance (d) without producing an acceleration.
-The relationship between the applied electric field (E), the voltage (V), and the distance (d) in electrophoretic separation is expressed as:
+It represents the difference in the work required to move a unit of a charged particle at a certain distance (d) without producing an acceleration.
+The relationship between the applied electric field (E), the voltage (V), and the distance (d) in electrophoretic separation are expressed as:

 For a particle possessing a total charge of q coulomb, the force (F) that pushes a charged particle is proportional to the net charge of that particle in that particular electric field:

 During electrophoresis, the velocity (v) of a charged particle, at which it moves in a particular direction in an electric field, is expressed as: